Thomas Alan Schwartz

-Thomas Alan Schwartz is an American historian.
+Thomas Alan Schwartz (born 1954) is an American historian.
 He is the Distinguished Professor of History and Professor of Political Science and European Studies at Vanderbilt University.
 He is a biographer of Henry Kissinger, Lyndon B. Johnson, and John J. McCloy.

 Biography

 Schwartz earned his B.A. from Columbia University and PhD from Harvard University.
 He taught at Harvard University, and has been teaching at Vanderbilt since 1990.

 His specialization includes the history of America's foreign relations and twentieth century American history.

 He formerly served as president of the Society for Historians of American Foreign Relations.
 From 2005 to 2008, Schwartz served on the United States Department of State’s Historical Advisory Committee as the representative of the Organization of American Historians.
 He was the lead drafter of the committee's 2007 annual report to the Secretary of state and United States Congress, which noted that the Office of the Historianat the State Department was having trouble retaining staff historians.
 It was reported that Schwartz' dismissal from the committee was due to his criticism of Marc J. Susser's management style.